top of page

 The Acton family on the porch of their home, c.
 1890.
 From left to right are Glenrose Acton, her dog Juno, Amanda Hall Acton, and Aaron Acton.
 Photo courtesy of Megan Miller.

 What’s so special about this house's history?
 Nothing, really.
 And that’s the point.
 The families that once inhabited it were ordinary citizens.
 They served their country, raised children, worked and contributed to the local economy, hosted family gatherings, did house renovations, and led pretty regular lives.
-Today, the home is owned by the Miller family who are working on restoring it and converting it back to a single-family residence.

 bottom of page